nexusformat/definitions/manual/source/examples/h5py/index.rst

     timestamp = "T".join( str( datetime.datetime.now() ).split() )

+..
+2016-02-16,PRJ:
+   ISO8601 now allows the "T" to be replaced by " " which is more readable We won't change now.
+Shows a pedantic case, for sure.

 The data (``mr`` is similar to "two_theta" and
 ``I00`` is similar to "counts") is collated into two Python lists.
 We use the **numpy** package to read the file and parse the two-column format.